rehierl/abstract-properties/11-0-abstract-properties/1-1-types-of-properties.md

-Based on the above, one can imagine **a Turing machine** that has the ordered sequence of cells as an input tape, and an output tape to which it can write the number of those properties with which the corresponding cell is associated.
+Based on the above, one can imagine **a Turing machine** that has the ordered sequence of cells as an input tape, and an output tape to which it can write the number of those properties with which each cell is associated.

 At this point one can recall that each path graph is a tree, and that each node in it has **a node level**.
 With that in mind, one can conclude that the number